cjbassi/platform-dirs-rs/README.md

 A small Rust library for obtaining platform dependant directory paths for application and user directories.

-Note that the directory paths are not guaranteed to exist.
+Note that the given directory paths are not guaranteed to exist.

 Allows for specifying if an application is CLI or GUI based, since on macOS, CLI applications are expected to conform to the XDG spec, while GUI applications are expected to conform to the [Standard Directories] guidelines.